CutaneousBioinf/LiteratureMiningTool/RelatMap/Disease2DrugMapper/README.md

 						java -jar DiseaseDrugMapper.jar INPUT_FILE OUTPUT_FILE

 Input: The input is one or more sentences assigned with ID (see data/sample_input).
-Please refer to ConceptMap:LocalPubmedDatabaseCompiler project for creating a local version of PubMed database and ConceptMap:PubMedXMLParser project for splitting an abstract into individual sentences.
+Please refer to the ConceptMap:LocalPubmedDatabaseCompiler project for creating a local version of PubMed database and the ConceptMap:PubMedXMLParser project for splitting an abstract into individual sentences.

 Output: The output displays the mapped disease, chemical/drug, disease ID (e.g. CUI from UMLS Metathesaurus) and chemical/drug ID (e.g. ID from the lexicon).
 Please see data/sample_output.

 Java version used for development: JavaSE-1.8

-Author: Kalpana Raja PhD
+Author: Kalpana Raja, PhD
-Affiliation: Department of Dermatology, University of Michigan, Ann arbor 48019, MI, USA
+Affiliation: Department of Dermatology, University of Michigan, Ann Arbor 48109, MI, USA